 Once you begin your facilitator internship you will be meeting regularly with your trainer, or communicating by phone, fax, etc., for supervision as you work with clients.
 Regular supervision will ensure that you are getting the best value from your internship.
 Your questions will be answered as you go along and you will get help in deciding which techniques to use and in what order to use them to get the best results for your clients.

 You will keep a log of successful session hours, which will be part of your application for certification and will be reviewed by the AMI Certification Committee.
-You will make at least one, but probably a few, recordings of actual sessions to go over with your trainer.
-As well as being a great learning opportunity, doing the recordings will be useful for you and your Trainer to select the one that you will be submitting as another of the application requirements.
+You will make at least one, but probably a few, video recordings of actual sessions to go over with your trainer.
+As well as being a great learning opportunity, doing the video recordings will be useful for you and your Trainer to select the one that you will be submitting as another of the application requirements.

 Facilitator internships have no set length.
 When all the application requirements have been completed, the application may be submitted to AMI.